pujaroy280/LinkedIn-Super-Rentals-Website/README.md

 # Super-Rentals-Website

-Built a Ember app that allows to rent apartments using the Ember.js framework during winternship at LinkedIn
+Built an Ember app that allows to rent apartments from all around the world leveraging the Ember.js framework during winternship at LinkedIn

 <p align="center">
   <img src="https://cms-assets.tutsplus.com/legacy-courses/CRS-43.png">